-The INDYCAR season continues this weekend with the NTT INDYCAR SERIES GMR Grand Prix on the Indianapolis Motor Speedway road course in Speedway, Indiana.
+The INDYCAR season continues this weekend with the NTT INDYCAR SERIES 2021 GMR Grand Prix at Indianapolis Motor Speedway in Speedway, Indiana.
 The Open Wheel will be covering the action all weekend so stay tuned to this site and our Twitter page @openwh33l for all of the latest news.

 Photo by Parker Hall/The Open Wheel

 Indy Lights Presented by Cooper Tires Preview: Indy Lights Grand Prix of Indianapolis – Spotter Guide – Race 1: Friday, May 14th, 2021 2:00PM (ET) Peacock & Race 2: Saturday, May 15, 2021 12:35PM (ET) Peacock – The favorites this weekend have to be the HMD Motorsports and Global Racing Group teammates David Malukas and Linus Lundqvist after how strong they looked on the natural terrain road course at Barber Motorsports Park.
 Andretti Autosport’s Kyle Kirkwood looked much stronger at St. Pete with a win and podium and he has three podiums in four starts at Indy in the Road to Indy ladder.